 - Complete as much information as possible, including category, operating hours, products/services and contact details.

 - It’s particularly important to complete the details that Google show to people on the search results.
 This includes your website link, phone number and business description.
-The description is fairly short, but use to this say what you do and try to explain how you are different to others.
+The description is fairly short, but use this to say what you do and try to explain how you are different to others.

 - Photos really help to bring your listing to life.
 As a minimum this should include your logo, but also other photos.
 Photos of your location, products, services or staff work particularly well.

 - Encourage existing customers to leave reviews and after they have left reviews, ensure you reply (to both positive and any negative reviews).
-On the homepage of your Google My Business website, there is a ‘Share review form’ link that will give you a link you send to your customers – this will directly allow them to leave a review for your company.
+On the homepage of your Google Business Profile website, there is a ‘Share review form’ link that will give you a link you send to your customers – this will directly allow them to leave a review for your company.

 As well as editing your listing via the website, Google also offer a Google My Business mobile app that you can use instead, if you wish.